wg-osr/walkerga.github.io/class/mu_wizard2.md

 <summary><b>32.
 Tome of White Magic</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Bearing the mark of the secret order.
 Lined with gold and twine.*
 - You can sense if your friends are in danger.
 - For each time you studied this book, you can call a giant eagle.
-It will arrive after 1 hour and transport you back to a destination of your choice up to 3 days away in just 1 hour, and back in the day.
+It will arrive after 1 hour and transport you to a destination of your choice that is up to 3 days away by foot.
+You can be back within the day if you want.
 - Roll 1D4, you gain the following spell: 1.
 [Covenant](/2020/11/12/covenant/), 2.
 [Deliver from Malison](/2020/11/13/deliver-from-malison/), 3.
 [Blackstaff](/2020/11/13/blackstaff/), 4.
 [Watching Heads](/2020/11/13/watching-heads/)
 </details>